 Ask 10 developers a question and you’ll usually get 10 different answers.
 However, one place many developers agree is the most annoying part of using a new API or dev tool: dealing with its documentation, which is often outdated and inaccurate.
 The best API documentation reaches beyond simple accuracy.
 Good API documentation makes it easy for developers to use, reference, and explore.

-Review these 8 examples of great API documentation and emulate them with your own docs.
+Review these 9 great examples of API documentation and emulate them with your own docs.
 To make the easier, we’ve focused on one primary lesson for each:

 - Plaid shows developers what’s possible